 2013 MINI Cooper Roadster Review

-Though it’s priced higher than the Mazda MX-5 Miata, auto writers agree that the 2013 Mini Cooper Roadster offers top-down fun and an engaging driving experience.
+Though it’s priced higher than the Mazda Miata, reviewers agree that the 2013 Mini Cooper Roadster offers top-down fun and an engaging driving experience.

-The 2013 Mini Cooper Roadster is available with three engines, and while critics say that the base four-cylinder Roadster has adequate power, most prefer the quicker S Roadster and John Cooper Works models.
-A six-speed manual transmission is standard, and reviewers love its short, precise throws and excellent clutch pedal feel.
-The Mini Cooper Roadster gets up to 27/35 mpg city/highway, which is better than sports cars like the Mazda Miata and Scion FR-S. Most critics like the 2013 Roadster for its exceptional handling and quick, accurate steering.
+The Mini Roadster is available with three engines, and while test drivers say that the base four-cylinder Roadster has adequate power, most prefer the quicker S Roadster and John Cooper Works models.
+A six-speed manual transmission is standard, and auto writers love its short, precise throws and excellent clutch pedal feel.
+The 2013 Mini Cooper Roadster gets up to 27/35 mpg city/highway, which is better than sports cars like the Mazda Miata and Scion FR-S. Most critics like the 2013 Roadster for its exceptional handling and quick, accurate steering.
 However, one reviewer writes that the Mini Roadster doesn’t ride as smoothly as the Miata.
 Additionally, the 2013 Roadster also earns a lower reliability score than most competing sports cars.

 - "Now in its second year of production and part of Mini's strategy to expand its lineup, the Roadster is a tiny 2-passenger ragtop that emphasizes fun over practicality." -- Kelley Blue Book